bayramsoltan/bayramsoltan/README.md

 # 💫 About Me:
 Experienced frontend developer adept at creating responsive, modern websites with seamless API integration.
 Skilled in Redux for state management in e-commerce and admin dashboards.
 Proficient in Figma, TailwindCSS, and Bootstrap.
 Demonstrated leadership in team coordination, Git pull requests, and Jira project management.
 Committed to ongoing learning and embracing new challenges.
-<br>⚡ My life motto is to spread kindness.
+<br>⚡ My life motto is Live every day like it's your last.

 ## 🌐 Socials: